EduID-Mobile/ldap-oidc-provider/provider/actions/Assertion.md

 [ ] 4.1.5 The azp claim MUST contain a unique id for the TA instance.

+[x] 4.1.6 The assertion MUST NOT include a x_jwt claim.

+[x] 4.1.7 The assertion MUST include a x_crd claim.

+[x] 4.1.8 The x_crd claim MUST be a string or an object.

+[x] 4.1.9 The assertion's sub claim and x_crd claims MUST authenticate a user as specified in the password flow (RFC 6749).

+[ ] 4.1.10 The assertion's iss MUST match the request's client ID.

-# 4.2 Authenticate using an access_token (App Auth extension)
+# 4.2 Authorize using an jwt identifier (x_jwt)

 [x] 4.2.1 The assertion MUST include a x_jwt claim.

-[x] 4.2.2 The x_jwt's iss claim MUST match the assertion's aud claim.

-[x] 4.2.3 The x_jwt's sub claim MUST match the assertion's sub claim.

-[x] 4.2.4 The x_jwt's aud claim MUST match the assertion's iss claim.

-[ ] 4.2.4 The x_jwt MUST be signed by the AP.

-[x] 4.2.5 The AP MUST return the x_jwt as access_token.

-# 4.3 Authenticate using credentials

-[x] 4.3.1 The assertion MUST NOT include a x_jwt claim.

-[x] 4.3.2 The assertion MUST include a x_crd claim.
+[ ] 4.2.2 The assertion MUST NOT include a x_crd claim.

-[x] 4.3.3 The x_crd claim MUST be a string.

-[x] 4.3.4 The assertion's sub claim and x_crd claims MUST authenticate a user as specified in the password flow (RFC 6749).

-# 4.4 proxy authorization (single factor)

-[x] 4.4.1 The assertion MUST contain a cnf claim containing a kid.
+[x] 4.2.3 The assertion MUST contain a cnf claim containing a kid.

-[x] 4.4.2 The asserion's azp claim MUST match a redirectUri of the client making the request.
+[x] 4.2.4 The asserion's azp claim MUST match a redirectUri of the client making the request.

-[x] 4.4.3 The assertion MUST contain a x_jwt claim.

-[ ] 4.4.4 The AP MAY require a x_jwt to be signed.

-[x] 4.4.5 The x_jwt MUST contain the iss claim.
+[x] 4.2.5 The x_jwt MUST contain the iss claim.

-[x] 4.4.6 The x_jwt MUST NOT contain the aud claim.
+[x] 4.2.6 The x_jwt MUST NOT contain the aud claim.

-[x] 4.4.7 The x_jwt MUST NOT contain the sub claim.
+[x] 4.2.7 The x_jwt MUST NOT contain the sub claim.

-# 4.5 proxy authorization: verifying signed x_jwt
+[ ] 4.2.8 The x_jwt MUST be signed.

-[ ] 4.5.1 If the x_jwt's iss known to the AP, then it MUST verify the assertion's x_jwt.
+[ ] 4.2.9 The AP MAY reject x_jwt if it cannot verify the signature.

-[ ] 4.5.2 The AP MAY accept x_jwt from unknown issuers without verifying the signature.
+[ ] 4.2.10 The AP MAY accept x_jwt from unknown issuers without verifying the signature.

-# 4.6 Multi-factor authentication/authorization

-[ ] 4.6.1 The assertion MUST include a x_jwt claim.

-[ ] 4.6.2 The assertion MUST include a x_crd claim.

-[ ] 4.6.3 The x_crd claim MUST be an object.
+[x] 4.2.11 The x_jwt claim MUST be in compact serialization.

-[ ] 4.6.4 The x_crd claim MUST contain key-value pairs for the different factors.

-[ ] 4.6.5 The value of a x_crd pair is defined for each factor, separately.

-[ ] 4.6.6 If multi-factor authentication is active the AP MUST reject x_jwt assertion without x_crd.